What Are Comments In Python?

 """

-This function greets the person
+This function greets the user

 whose name is passed as an argument.